m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 ### Transport Mode
 Suppose a policy dictates that all traffic from `A` to `B` must be authenticated using HMAC with MD5 as the embedded hash function.

-`A`’s SPD stores this policy, and both `A` and `B` store an SA in their SADB containing the negotiated paramters for the policy.
-For example, `A`’s SA stores the secret key for HMAC and the SPI to index the SA in `B`’s SADB.
+`A`'s SPD stores this policy, and both `A` and `B` store an SA in their SADB containing the negotiated paramters for the policy.
+For example, `A`'s SA stores the secret key for HMAC and the SPI to index the SA in `B`'s SADB.

 ![](https://assets.omscs.io/AB73C33F-AAF8-47F3-BF2D-5D20241F8C30.png)

 When `A` sends traffic to `B`, it includes the SPI in the IPSec header so that `B` can use it to look up its SA and then process the traffic appropriately.

 ### Tunnel Mode
-Suppose a policy states that any traffic from `A`’s subnet to `B`’s subnet must be sent to `B`’s gateway `D`, and must be processed using ESP with 3DES.
+Suppose a policy states that any traffic from `A`'s subnet to `B`'s subnet must be sent to `B`'s gateway `D`, and must be processed using ESP with 3DES.

-Since `C` is the gateway of the `A`’s subnet, `C`’s SPD stores this policy, and its SADB stores the SA that has the 3DES key and the SPI for looking up the SA in `D`’s SADB.
+Since `C` is the gateway of the `A`'s subnet, `C`'s SPD stores this policy, and its SADB stores the SA that has the 3DES key and the SPI for looking up the SA in `D`'s SADB.

 ![](https://assets.omscs.io/44BDBF46-EF1B-4E64-8062-CC61D76FBDCD.png)